xrchz/rockettheft/README.md

     likely due to chance.
 It's also not "worth" stealing as a penalty should be applied and will make this size theft a net loss.
-- Second row: if anything, it looks like vanilla blocks are underrepresented in slots with high max bids.
-One theory to explain this would be that folks likely to use vanilla blocks don't use many relays, which means they get smaller max-bids on average.
-Another (imo less likely) theory is that we don't see the lines diverge until we're starting to get sparser, so it may simply be chance.
+- Second row: if anything, it looks like vanilla blocks are underrepresented in slots with high max bids. theory is that since we're defining anything beyond RP-approved relays as "vanilla", then non-RP validators (some using other relays) should expect to have higher rewards on average than RP validators using no relay.
+Another theory to explain this would be that folks likely to use vanilla blocks (because no block is provided on time) don't use many relays, which means they get smaller max-bids on average.
+It's likely a mix of those effects.
 - Third row: these match as well as plausible.

 It's important to recognize a couple of limitations.
 First, the sample size for large blocks is very